MEXT Scholarship Program

 Candidates are strongly encouraged to review examples of qualifying examinations on the Study in Japan website.

-Please read all available documentation carefully.
+Please read all available documentation carefully and consult our Frequently Asked Questions (FAQs) section.
 Should you have any questions thereafter, please do not hesitate to contact the Montreal MEXT Scholarship Desk.

 Undergraduate Students

-Please note that the general information below is indicative only; for detailed information on the Undergaduate Students Scholarship, consult the Application Guidelines.
+** The general information below is indicative only; for detailed information on the scholarship, consult the official documents. **

 Fields of Study